SushritPasupuleti/A-better-Blockchain/README.md

 # A-better-Blockchain
-A more robust Blockchain implementation in python, with proof of work, consensus and all things Blockchain.
+A more robust Blockchain implementation in python, with proof of work, and all things Blockchain.